hainingpan/HartreeFock_GPT/Prompt_template.md

 ## Define each term in Potential Hamiltonian (continuum version)
 **Prompt:**
-Now you will be instructed to construct each term in the matrix {potential_symbol}, namely, {var}.
+You will be instructed to construct each term in the matrix {potential_symbol}, namely, {var}.
 {Description}
 Return the expressions for {var}, and substitute it into the potential Hamiltonian {potential_symbol}.